GideonFlynn/FSND-Linux-Server-Configuration/Resources.md

 ## Man pages
-If I weren't able to figure a solution by reading the man pages, didn't know what commands to use, etc. I would:
+If I weren't able to figure a solution by reading the man pages, didn't know what commands to use, etc. I would search:
-- Search the documentation of the codebase in use.
+- The documentation of the codebase in use
-- If that didn't clarify enough; Stack Overflow and finally Google.
+  - Stack Overflow
+  - Google

 In some cases, I look at the actual code and comments therein, to get a better perception of how they work.